manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

 calculated hologram with real data, if you like ::

    from holopy import Optics
-   from holopy.analyze.fit_new import Model, par, fit from scatterpy.scatterer import Sphere from scatterpy.theory import Mie
+   from holopy.analyze.fit import Model, par, fit from scatterpy.scatterer import Sphere from scatterpy.theory import Mie